 9. Spread out the boring stuff.

 Onboarding employees often correlates with doing a lot of paperwork, but it doesn’t have to be this way!
-Mentioned previously, you can send some paperwork that can be filled out before the new hire’s first day or even make your process paperless.
+Mentioned previously, you can send some paperwork that can be filled out before the new hire’s first day – as part of employee onboarding – or even make your process paperless.
 Spreading out all of the paperwork will ensure that nobody gets burnt out in the beginning of their hiring process.
 Using a software that takes care of the onboarding paperwork alleviates stress from both parties and makes sure all paperwork has been completed.

 10. Have realistic expectations.